dgaydukov/cert-spring5/files/spring5.md

 </dependency>
 ```

+`jdbcTemplate` has only `update` method to run update/inserts.
+There is no `insert` method.
+For `update/query` it may take a third param as array of `java.sql.Types`.
+Setting argument type provides correctness and optimisation (slight) for the underlying SQL statement.
+JdbcTemplate handles creation and release of resources.
+When you test application code that manipulates the state of the Hibernate session, make sure to flush the underlying session within test methods that execute that code.

-Spring nicely translate all checked sql exeptions into runtime execptions with clear names.
+Spring nicely translate all checked sql exceptions into runtime exceptions with clear names.
 But you can also add logic there, by creating your own translator
 ```java
 package com.example.logic.ann.jdbc.template;